 In 2010, Gibbons had a minor health setback requiring him to rely heavily on committee members.
 The 2010 Turkey Trot went off without a hitch and reinforced what Gibbons already knew, that the success of the Turkey Trot relies on a dedicated team of volunteers and sponsors as well as thousands of participants who come out every year in support of a great cause.

-To date, the Dan Gibbons Turkey Trot has raised nearly $3.9 million dollars and takes care to keep all funds raised within the County of DuPage.
-The funds have provided nearly 4 million meals over the years and the event brings families and a community together on a day for giving thanks.
+To date, the Dan Gibbons Turkey Trot has raised over $4 million dollars and takes care to keep all funds raised within the County of DuPage.
+The funds have provided over four million meals over the years and the event brings families and a community together on a day for giving thanks.
 The Dan Gibbons Turkey Trot is pleased to benefit numerous organizations including: